 Number 1: Enjoy some Peace and Quiet

-How’s the Serenity?
-To get great images of the night sky and the Milky Way it’s best to get out of the city to avoid light pollution.
-The perfect excuse for a road trip or a weekend away.
+perfect excuse for a road trip or a weekend away.
 Make sure you pack a sturdy tripod though, because capturing the stars means using a super-slow shutter speed.

-Using shutter speeds of 20-30 seconds or even longer gived you plenty of time to relax, contemplate, and enjoy the peace and quiet while waiting for your exposure to finish.
+for your exposure to finish.
 Why not bring a hot drink along to warm you up while you wait.
-Just remember to focus before pressing the shutter or you’ll be waiting a long time to get a blurry shot.
+Just remember to focus before pressing the shutter or you’ll

 Number 2: Experiment with Composition

-Even the most popular locations tend to have fewer people at night, so there’s more room for you to explore different compositions.
+people at night, so there’s more room for you to explore different compositions.

-Spend some time thinking and planning what to feature in the foreground of your star or milky way shot to make your astro photography really stand out.
+foreground of your star or milky way shot to make your astro photography

 Number 3.
 Bring Your Own Light Show

 You don’t have to worry about sunlight or harsh shadows at night.
-So why not make your own lighting effects with LED’s or flashlights
+So why not make your own lighting effects with LED’s or flashlights.

 The moon can also be used as a light source for your scene as well, but beware of it drowning out the stars if it’s full.